Dale Center for the Study of War and Society

 History major Austin Boudreaux received a Culpepper research award to support his honors thesis focused on civil rights struggles during the Union Army’s occupation of Civil War and Reconstruction-era Mississippi.
 The award helped him purchase key books for his research as well as a subscription to several digital newspaper databases.

 History major Maggie Neupert’s Culpepper research grant supported her work an honors thesis on the WWI British home front.
-Maggie’s award paid for a subscription to the British Library Newspaper Archive, which is a digital collection of thousands of British newspapers, records.
+Maggie’s award paid for a subscription to the British Library Newspaper Archive, which is a digital collection of thousands of British newspapers and other historical records.

 History major Kristen McGuire received a 2018 Virginia Culpepper Memorial Award for her paper, “The Blacklist Curtain Call,” which investigated Hollywood’s resistance to McCarthyism in the 1950s.